Problems with builder's proposal

 The red square is the footprint of the house and driveway.
 The green circles are the trees that he selected to be in this representation of the land.

 Notice there are trees, green circles in the red area, yet he claims he will only remove one tree.
-You are invited to walk past on the number of significant trees - this means the drunk is 6 inches or more at 4 feet high (dbh).
+You are invited to walk past on the number of significant trees - this means the trunk is 6 inches or more at 4 feet high (dbh).
 Only 13 trees were documented.
 Take your kids or grandkids and count many you trees you see.

 This tree inventory is different from another arborist report.